 Run a concrete smoother machine over the flooring so that it can accept the new coat of sealant, paint, stain or dye.

-There are serious do's and don'ts to finishing concrete floors.
+Remember these important do's and don'ts when finishing concrete floors:

 - Don't use bleach, ammonia, acid-based cleaners like lemon juice or vinegar, or other harsh or abrasive cleaners.

-- Wire scrub brushes can scratch the surface of the concrete.
+- Don't use wire scrub brushes can scratch the surface of the concrete.

-- Mild vegetable-based soap and warm water should be enough for regular deep cleaning.
+- Do use mild vegetable-based soap and warm water.
+That should be enough for regular deep cleaning.

-- Polished concrete flooring that needs a deep clean to remove settled-in dirt or stains may need a commercial cleaner.
+- Do use a commercial cleaner if polished concrete flooring that needs a deep clean to remove settled-in dirt.